kekse1/norbert/README.md

 I'm not gonna publish it when it's 'ready', it's just for you to know that there'll be a `Norbert` '[somewhere around ...](https://www.youtube.com/watch?v=kFL34Anl1d4)'! x)~

+## Logics
+Parts of my research work and some thesis, etc. at [mnemonics.de](https://mnemonics.de/). :)~

+Just quickly written down, and partially not the current state; it was just for your info, what's my philosophy about the nature and more.. ;)~

 ## Sponsor
 **Thanks** to the [BND](https://www.bnd.bund.de/)... **^\_^**